 Current members of the International Board:

-Jacco Smit is a Brazilian resident with Dutch nationality.
-After gaining a Master’s degree in economics at the University of Amsterdam, he worked for over twenty years as a financial controller, treasurer, project director and board member in various countries in the private sector.
+Jacco Smit is a Dutch resident, living in Amsterdam and Rio de Janeiro.
+After gaining a master’s degree in economics at the University of Amsterdam, he worked for over twenty years as a financial controller, treasurer, project director and board member in various countries in the private sector.
 He is currently an independent advisor to the maritime and logistics industries with a focus on strategy, finance and risk management.

-Jacco was elected as International Treasurer and member of the International Board in August 2015, and chairs the International Board Finance & Audit Committee.
+Jacco was elected International Treasurer and member of the International Board in 2015, and chairs the Finance & Audit Committee.

 Vincent Adzahlie-Mensah is Ghanaian academic at the University of Education, Winneba with extensive experience in research, organizational leadership and institutional governance.
 He holds a PhD in International Education and Development from the University of Sussex, UK; an MPhil in Conflict Resolution and a BEd. in Social Studies from the University of Education, Winneba in Ghana.
 In his professional life Vincent is the Vice Dean of Student Affairs at the University of Education, Winneba.
 He has undertaken research for many international organizations including The Economist Intelligence Unit (UK), British Council (UK), USAID, World Vision and Australia Aid.